 Donation pages provide a wide array of customization options like color, text and language, logo inclusion, and social media buttons.
 All of these will flow with the overall design of your existing website within the easily embedded donation form.
 It remains clear who your visitor is donating to, who their funds are helping, and how they can learn more.

-PayPal donation buttons don’t include any of these custom options.
-While you can add your organization’s name, and sometimes logo, you must still use the generic, yellow, and/or blue button designed by PayPal on your site.
+The PayPal donate button doesn’t include any of these custom options.
+While you can add your organization’s name, and sometimes logo, you must still use the generic, yellow, and/or blue PayPal donate button image on your site.

-Donation tiers are another useful addition to your donation page.
+Donation tiers are another useful addition to your online fundraising page.
 They provide tiered suggestions for donation amounts.
 It guides your audience on how much people commonly give and what different amounts mean to your organization.

 At Donorbox, we recognize that your audience is broad and not everyone can give at the same level.
 You know your audience best, so you can choose the range of suggested donations through our tier system and add custom text to tell people exactly where their money is going and how it is helping.
 You can also add a section where your visitor can choose how much they want to give, typing in a custom amount of their choice.